Uvalde school shooting: Hallway video

 Freeman F. Martin, deputy director of Homeland Security Operations at the Texas DPS, informed Burrows that the district attorney of Uvalde County has objected to the release of a portion of a video taken in the hallway during the police response.
 The clip ended immediately before officers breached the classroom and did not show any images of children.
 Burrows, Martin, and Uvalde mayor Don McLaughlin believe that releasing the footage would be helpful to the public.
 On July 12, 2022, the Austin American-Statesman released 77 minutes of video composed of footage from hallway cameras and an officer's body worn camera.
 The released video was edited to obscure the identity of a student and to remove the sound of children screaming.
 The video was intended to be shown to the families of victims on Sunday, July 17, before it would be released publicly.
-The Austin American-Statesman obtained a copy of the video and published it on July 12, creating anger amongst some of the victims' families while others expressed support for its publication.
+The video was published early on July 12, which created anger amongst some of the victims' families.

 The leaked video attracted further criticism and outrage, showing law enforcement to seemingly not understand the gravity of the situation, including one officer taking a pump of hand sanitizer from a dispenser, and two other officers exchanging a fist bump.